ARTICLES

 Photo: Dapple Photography

-5. 835 High Street in, Melbourne, Australia by Carr
+5. 835 High Street by Carr in Melbourne, Australia

 Carr, an Australian architecture company, wanted to play with perceptions of openness within the interior of 835 High Street, a residential apartment tower in Melbourne.
 It incorporated massive wrap-around floor-to-ceiling windows that open out to covered balconies to complement and contrast the interior-outdoor interaction.
 The interiors have a pared-back color scheme and designer furniture, including a Mario Bellini Camaleonda sofa.